Boarders/slick-blog/site/posts/peano.md

 This gave a foundational theory, _set theory_, in which the main branches of mathematics could be encoded.
 Within this mileux arose the axiomatic method whereby mathematical objects came to be characterized not by any particular construction, but by the set of axioms (or laws) which an object satisfies.
 This eventually gave rise to the development of category theory as a foundational theory of mathematics characterizing objects via their universal properties. $\def\N{\mathsf{N}}$

-Let us turn then to a paradigmatic case; a characterization of the natural numbers.
+Consider a paradigmatic case; characterizing the natural numbers.
 Peano gave an axiomatization of the natural numbers as a set $\N$ with the following properties:

  -  There exist terms $0 \in \N$ and $\mathrm{s} : \N \rightarrow \N$.